rjmacarthy/bfx-chatgpt-plugin-py/readme.md

-## ChatGPT Plugin for Bitfinex Public API
+## Unofficial ChatGPT Plugin for Bitfinex Public API

 This is an **unofficial** ChatGPT plugin for the [Bitfinex](https://www.bitfinex.com) currency exchange.